Mystery fiction: Beginnings

-An early work of modern mystery fiction, Das Fräulein von Scuderi by E. T. A. Hoffmann (1819), was an influence on The Murders in the Rue Morgue by Edgar Allan Poe (1841) as may have been Voltaire's Zadig (1747).
+An early work of modern mystery fiction, Das Fräulein von Scuderi by E. T. A. Hoffmann (1819), was an influence on "The Murders in the Rue Morgue" by Edgar Allan Poe (1841) as may have been Voltaire's Zadig (1747).
 Wilkie Collins' novel The Woman in White was published in 1860, while The Moonstone (1868) is often thought to be his masterpiece.
 In 1887 Arthur Conan Doyle introduced Sherlock Holmes, whose mysteries are said to have been singularly responsible for the huge popularity in this genre.
 In 1905 Maurice Leblanc created gentleman burglar, Arsène Lupin, whose creative imagination rivaled the "deduction" of Sherlock Holmes, who was disparagingly included in some Lupin stories under obvious pseudonyms.

 The genre began to expand near the turn of the century with the development of dime novels and pulp magazines.
 Books were especially helpful to the genre, with many authors writing in the genre in the 1920s.
 An important contribution to mystery fiction in the 1920s was the development of the juvenile mystery by Edward Stratemeyer.
 Stratemeyer originally developed and wrote the Hardy Boys and Nancy Drew mysteries written under the Franklin W. Dixon and Carolyn Keene pseudonyms respectively (and were later written by his daughter, Harriet Adams, and other authors).
 The 1920s also gave rise to one of the most popular mystery authors of all time, Agatha Christie, whose works include Murder on the Orient Express (1934), Death on the Nile (1937), and the world's best-selling mystery And Then There Were None (1939).

-The massive popularity of pulp magazines in the 1930s and 1940s increased interest in mystery fiction.
-Pulp magazines decreased in popularity in the 1950s with the rise of television, so much that the numerous titles available then are reduced to two today: Alfred Hitchcock's Mystery Magazine and Ellery Queen's Mystery Magazine—both now published by Dell Magazines, a division of Crosstown Publications.
-The detective fiction author Ellery Queen (pseudonym of Frederic Dannay and Manfred B. Lee) is also credited with continuing interest in mystery fiction.
+The massive popularity of crime-fiction titles among pulp magazines in the 1930s and 1940s reflected an increased interest in mystery fiction.
+Pulp magazines decreased in popularity in the 1950s with the rise of paperback books and television, and were supplanted for the most part by digest-sized-fiction magazines; of the U.S. newsstand digests, only two continue publishing today: Alfred Hitchcock's Mystery Magazine and Ellery Queen's Mystery Magazine—both now published by Must Read Magazines, a division of 1 Paragraph, Inc. The detective fiction author Ellery Queen (pseudonym of Frederic Dannay and Manfred B. Lee) is also credited with continuing interest in mystery fiction, with Dannay editing the magazine and taking an active role in encouraging scholarship in the literary field.
+A few larger-format newsstand magazines also continue publishing in the U.S., notably the revival of The Strand Magazine.